 - How to set up from scratch new research infrastructure (e.g., experimental platforms, simulation platforms, theoretical framework)

 How to plan ahead, evaluate results, and adjust directions to facilitate research progress

 - How to use good experiments to systematically discover general principles, not merely demonstration via empirical tuning or trial and error

 - How to integrate knowledge and tools across fields

 - Personal communication, presentation, and writing skills needed to maximize visibility in the research community, and increase chances of future success

 - How to tell a good scientific story to a broad audience

-- Publication and presentation of high-quality original research in the most prestigious journals and conferences
+- Publication and presentation of high-quality, rigorous, original research in the most prestigious journals and conferences

 Undergraduate & Master’s students